Aleqxi/java-ec2/documentation/project_backlog.md

 ## Steps to be done

 * After first performance tests are completed, enhance performance with tracking already saved words.
+* Add one more level to add bigger optimal string alignment distances (as some rare long words do not get suggestions at all with current limits)
 * Finalize the user interface
 * Finalize the documentation
 * Get more data and use more accurate weights